Leading Short-Term Study Abroad Programs

 (A) Marketing and Recruiting Students

-1) Assist the Global Education Center to design a marketing plan by identifying target participants.
+1) Assist the Office of International Engagement to design a marketing plan by identifying target participants.

 2) Assist in promoting the program by distributing brochures to appropriate contacts in classes, etc.